-BC Hydro is working with Indigenous communities to build long term relationships by incorporating their interests into the Site C project and finding ways to avoid, mitigate and minimize impacts together.
+We're working with Indigenous communities to build long-term relationships by incorporating their interests into the Site C project and finding ways to mitigate impacts and advance reconciliation together.

-BC Hydro began consulting with Indigenous groups about the Site C project in late 2007, before the decision was made to advance Site C to an environmental assessment.
+We began consulting with Indigenous Nations about the Site C project in late 2007, before the decision was made to advance Site C to an environmental assessment.

-To date, we have engaged about 60 Indigenous groups in B.C., Alberta, Saskatchewan and the Northwest Territories, with a greater depth of consultation with Treaty 8 First Nations that are in closer proximity to the project.
+To date, we have engaged about 60 Indigenous Nations in B.C., Alberta, Saskatchewan, and the Northwest Territories, with a greater depth of consultation with Treaty 8 First Nations that are in closer proximity to the project.

-Even though project construction has been underway since 2015, our engagement on the project is not done.
-We're currently working to prepare Indigenous groups for the changes coming to the valley as a result of river diversion and reservoir creation.
+Project construction has been underway since 2015, and our engagement on the project is on-going.
+We're currently working to prepare Indigenous Nations for the changes coming to the valley as a result of reservoir filling.

-- Boat and highway tours of the Peace River and surrounding roadways
+- Highway tours of the Peace River and surrounding project areas

-- Environmental Forums, where we collaborate to find ways to mitigate environmental impacts
+- Environmental Forum and subcommittee meetings, where we collaborate to find ways to mitigate environmental impacts and discuss construction permits

-- Cultural Heritage and Resource Committee meetings, where we work together on cultural impact mitigation efforts
+- Culture and Heritage Resources Committee and Cultural Centre Working Group meetings, where we work together on cultural impact mitigation efforts

-- Creation of materials, like posters and videos, to share information and visually demonstrate upcoming changes
+- Creation of materials, like posters and videos, to share information and visually demonstrate project activities and upcoming changes

 - Reporting progress to Chief and Council